lmas/thesis/thesis.typ

 each implementation and stored the results.
 Plotting the runtimes resulted in @res-times which is, in hindsight, an unfair comparison.
-@analysis provides more details for each method and why they produce results that are unfair when compared to each other.
+@analysis provides more details for each method and @on-bench specifically explains why they produce results that are unfair when compared to each other.

-This plot serves better as a proof of validation, in that making adaptions to the original DAMP algorithm (to handle streaming data) would allow it to run better in limited computing environments.
+The plot in @res-times serves better as a proof of validation, in that making adaptions to the original DAMP algorithm (to handle streaming data) would allow it to run better in limited computing environments.

 #figure(
 	image("images/analysis-timings.png"),